Pretty-printing: Pretty-printing markup and tag-based code

 Pretty-printing in markup language instances is most typically associated with indentation of tags and string content to visually determine hierarchy and nesting.
 Although the syntactical structures of tag-based languages do not significantly vary, the indentation may vary significantly due to how a markup language is interpreted or due to the data it describes.

 In MathML, whitespace characters do not reflect data, meaning, or syntax above what is required by XML syntax.
 In HTML, whitespace characters between tags are considered text and are parsed as text nodes into the parsed result.
 While indentation may be generously applied to a MathML document, sufficient additional care must be taken in pretty-printing an HTML document to ensure additional text nodes are not created or destroyed in general proximity to the content or content-reflective tag elements.
 This difference in complexity is non-trivial from the perspective of an automated pretty-print operation where no special rules or edge cases are necessary, as in the more simple MathML example.
 The HTML example may require a series of progressive interrelated algorithms to account for various patterns of tag elements and content that conforms to a uniform style and is consistent in application across various instances, as evidenced by the markup.ts application component used to beautify HTML, XML, and related technologies for the Pretty Diff tool.

 Programming code formatting

 Programmers often use tools to format programming language source code in a particular manner.
 Proper code formatting makes it easier to read and understand.
 Different programmers often prefer different styles of formatting, such as the use of code indentation and whitespace or positioning of braces.
-A code formatter converts source code from one format style to another.
+A code formatter or code indenter converts source code from one format style to another.
 This is relatively straightforward because of the unambiguous syntax of programming languages.
 Code beautification involves parsing the source code into component structures, such as assignment statements, if blocks, loops, etc. (see also control flow), and formatting them in a manner specified by the user in a configuration file.

 Code beautifiers exist as standalone applications and built into text editors and integrated development environments.
 For example, Emacs' various language modes can correctly indent blocks of code attractively.